Heaven Is for Real (film): Release

+Home media

+Heaven Is for Real was released on DVD and Blu-ray on July 22, 2014, by Sony Pictures Home Entertainment.
+Special features including Colton goes to heaven and Deleted scenes.
+The film was released on Double Features on July 12, 2016, alongside Miracles from Heaven.
+The film was released to stream on Netflix March 31, 2017 in Australia and got removed on April 1, 2025.

 Reception

 Box office

-At the end of box office run, Heaven Is for Real earned a gross of $91,443,253 in North America and $9,026,536 in other territories for a worldwide total of $100,469,789 against a budget of $12 million.
+At the end of box office run, Heaven Is for Real earned a gross of $91.4 million in North America and $9 million in other territories for a worldwide total of $100.5 million against a budget of $12 million.

 The film grossed $3.7 million on its opening day.
-It went on to gross a total of $22.5 million in its opening weekend, playing in 2,417 theaters for a $9,318 per-theatre average finishing in second behind Captain America: The Winter Soldier.
+It went on to gross a total of $22.5 million in its opening weekend, playing in 2,417 theaters for a $9,318 per-theatre average, finishing in second behind Captain America: The Winter Soldier.

 The biggest markets in other territories were Mexico, Poland, and Colombia where the film grossed $1.9 million, $1.4 million, and $1.2 million, respectively.

 Critical response

 Heaven Is for Real received mixed reviews.
-The film holds a 51% rating on the film aggregator website Rotten Tomatoes, based on 89 reviews, with an average score of 5.6/10.
+The film holds a 52% rating on the film aggregator website Rotten Tomatoes, based on 87 reviews, with an average score of 5.6/10.
 The site's consensus states, "Heaven Is for Real boasts a well-written screenplay and a talented cast, but overextends itself with heavy-handed sequences depicting concepts it could have trusted the audience to take on faith."
 On another website, Metacritic, it has a 47/100 score (indicating "mixed or average"), based on reviews from 27 critics.

 In CinemaScore polls conducted during the opening weekend, cinema audiences gave the film an average grade of "A" on an A+ to F scale.

 Jeb Lund, a columnist for The Guardian, expressed skepticism about the depiction of the story in the film.
 The red markers which Colton Burpo claims Jesus had on his hands and feet are well known.
 The boy could have easily guessed that his minister father would have been praying, or nursing staff could have told him.